YuigaWada/MisskeyKit-for-iOS/README.md

 ### Authentication

-There are 5 steps for authentication.
+There are 5 native steps for authentication.

 1. Access to [Developer Center](https://misskey.io/dev) and Get ```Secret Key``` (aka ```appSecret```).
 2. Get a ```Session Token```.